 While guided and homing missiles tend to receive much play on the modern battlefield, ranged artillery support is still called upon but all armies of the world.
 The self-propelled gun or self-propelled artillery system has long held a place in war and systems such as the American M109 Paladin, the British AS-90 Braveheart and the German Panzerhaubitze 2000 carry the tradition of long range barrage support to further offensive ground actions at distance.
 When used collectively, self-propelled guns can provide relatively accuracy fire of large-caliber rounds (High-Explosive, Chemical, Fragmentation or otherwise) against enemy positions to soften resistance or dislodge enemy concentrations.
 In essence, self-propelled guns are nothing more than self-transporting versions of field artillery systems - the 155mm being the standard caliber of choice for all militaries today.
 Such systems - either tracked or wheeled in nature - rely in multiple crew, ammunition vehicles and coordinated firepower to showcase their true effectiveness (usually helped by specialized command vehicles fielding extra communications).

-The Krab is to be powered by an S-12U diesel engine of 850 horsepower, the same as on the PT-91 Twardy Main Battle Tank which makes logistical sense and fields a proven powerplant.
+The primary Krab form is powered by a single MTU MT881 Ka-500 8-cylinder water-coolr diesel-fueled engine of 1,000 horsepower (quite different from the original S-12U diesel-fueled engine of 850 horsepower, the same as on the PT-91 Twardy MBT).
 The engine is aspirated through the hull roof while it exhausts along the right side of the vehicle.
-Maximum speed is listed at 37 miles per hour with an average road speed of up to 20 miles per hour in ideal conditions.
-Operational range is estimated to be in the vicinity of 280 miles (450 kilometers).
-Suspension is of the torsion bar variety and allows for good cross-country mobility.
+Maximum speed is listed at 42 miles-per-hour (up from the original 37mph) with an average road speed of up to 20mph under ideal conditions.
+Operational range is estimated to be in the vicinity of 250 to 280 miles (450 kilometers).
+Suspension is of the hydropneumatic variety which allows for good cross-country mobility.
 Fording is up to 1 meter of water.